 CAFA is a Global Accelerator of Race to Zero

-As a global accelerator to the Race to Zero, Climate Action for Associations encourages all Associations to join the Race to Zero either as ambitious Actors, Members or Accelerators .
+As a global accelerator to the Race to Zero, Climate Action for Associations encourages all associations to join the Race to Zero either as ambitious Actors, Members or Accelerators .

 We are focused on building partnerships of ‘clusters’ of associations and create and support ways to interconnect associations representing systems and supply chains to mobilise action and implement change.
-We want to join up powerful industry Actors and Alliances and support them to join the Race to Zero.
+We join up powerful industry Actors and Alliances and support them to join the Race to Zero.

 All Associations whether part of the CAFA Collective or not are encouraged to join the Race to Zero, which is intended to rally leadership and support from businesses, cities, regions, investors for a healthy, resilient, zero carbon recovery that prevents future threats, creates decent jobs, and unlocks inclusive, sustainable growth.

 Your climate commitments and action efforts will be recognised as credible and science-based, supported by the UN;

 You will be supported in setting, implementing and achieving your targets;